dianakorka/Data-Science-in-R/rfile/LISS-data.md

 ![](LISS-data_files/figure-gfm/unnamed-chunk-11-1.png)<!-- -->

-Also check how our dependent and independent variables are distributed.
+Also check how our variables are distributed.

+Below is the distribution of political orientation.

 ``` r
 data23_cleaned %>%